-I am a doctoral student in Library and Information Science, at the Graduate School of Library and Information Science (GSLIS) at the University of Illinois at Urbana-Champaign.
+In August 2019 I received my PhD in Library and Information Science, from the School of Information Sciences (iSchool) at the University of Illinois at Urbana-Champaign.
 My area of focus is Educational Informatics.

-I work as a Research Assistant with the University of Illinois’s Data Analytics Team, documenting, cleaning, and analyzing the University of Illinois’s Coursera data.
+I currently work as a Postdoctoral Research Associate with the University of Illinois’s Data Analytics Team.
+One of my responsibilities includes documenting, cleaning, and analyzing the University of Illinois’s Coursera data.
 Information about our research is available at MOOCs@Illinois.
 For a direct link to the documentation I have created, visit our Coursera data documentation wiki.

 I am interested in how information technologies connect people who are spread out in space and time.
 How has social media technology altered the “international student experience”?
 How are social media and online learning systems (including both for-credit programs and Massive Open Online Courses or MOOCs) connecting geographically dispersed peoples, both for community building and educational purposes?
 What are the ramifications of changes and new/current patterns in those connections across space and time, and what might the future implications of those changes and patterns be?